 When we visited Tokyo, in August, we were lucky to attend the Yosakoi Dance festival, which includes a lot of groups dancing and parading in the Omotesando street.
 The dances are energetic and combine traditional Japanese dance movements with modern music.
 The attires used by the dancers is also a mix of modern and traditional.

 Omotesando street has got a bunch of fancy shops and here we find represented the most exquisite international brands.
 Some are located in striking buildings from the point of view of architecture.
 The Tod’s building, for example, was built by Pritzker winner Toyo Ito.

-The Omotesando street istself is a long tree-lined avenue.
+The Omotesando street itself is a long tree-lined avenue.
 The trees along the avenue are the zelkova, a native species of Japan.
-The shops here are all high-end brand.
-So if your shopping list includes names such as Louis Vuittone, Tod’s, Dior or Gucci, this is your street.
+The shops here are all high-end brands.
+So if your shopping list includes names such as Louis Vuitton, Tod’s, Dior or Gucci, this is your street.

 Our highlight of Asakusa was the Senjo-ji Buddhist temple.
 Next to it is the beautiful five-story pagoda and the Asakusa Shinto shrine.
 The ambiance in the evening was delightful, with many Japanese coming here to make their prayers but also to buy O-mikujis.
 O-mikujis are random fortunes written on strips of paper.
 If the fortune is satisfying, the believer keeps the paper, if the fortune is dissatisfying, the person leaves the paper at the temple and hopes to get better luck next time.

 We wanted to attend a sumo match (the national sport in Japan), but our stay in Japan did not coincide with the season for sumo tournaments.
 As it was, we had to content ourselves with watching the rikishi (that’s how sumo wrestlers are called) during their daily practice.
 For that, we headed to Tokyo’s Ryogoku district, where there’s no shortage of training stables.